Information about the learner approved motorcycle scheme (LAMS) for learner and restricted motorcycle licence holders.

 LAMS-approved motorcycles include:

-Note: The following list currently displays the more current models available in the New Zealand market.
+Note: the following list currently displays the more current models available in the New Zealand market.
 It will be updated as other models, both old and new, are approved by the NZ Transport Agency.
-Please ensure you pay close attention to the degree of specification in the list – for example, a Suzuki GSX650FU model is specified in the list, therefore is a LAMS-approved motorcycle.
+Please ensure you pay close attention to the degree of specification in the list – for example, a Suzuki GSX650FU model is specified in the list, therefore it is a LAMS-approved motorcycle.
 A Suzuki GSX650F is not on the list and is therefore not LAMS-approved.

 Some motorcycles with engine capacities of 250cc and under are prohibited for use by learner and restricted riders.

 Any motorcycle modified in a way that increases or decreases its power-to-weight ratio is no longer LAMS-compliant, regardless of whether it appears on the list.

 If you are a rider on a learner or restricted motorcycle licence, it is your responsibility to ensure you are riding a LAMS-approved motorcycle, as produced by the manufacturer.
 If in doubt, seek confirmation from the manufacturer's agent or dealership.
-If you are unsure who to contact, details for all major motorcycle importers are available on the Motor Industry Association website(external link).
+If you don't know who to ask, the Motor Industry Association has contact details for motorcycle importers.

 If you don't follow these rules you may end up with fines and demerit points.